How To Make Mead Like A Viking

 Once the honey and water mixture was prepared, the Vikings would add additional ingredients to enhance the flavor of the mead.
 These ingredients were often gathered from forests and meadows and could include fruits, flowers, and herbs.
 The Vikings were resourceful and used whatever was available to them to create unique and flavorful meads.

-It's worth noting that mead is often referred to as honey-, but some cultures differentiate between the two.
+It's worth noting that mead is often referred to as honey-wine, but some cultures differentiate between the two.
 The key characteristic of mead is that the primary source of fermentable sugar comes from honey.
 This sets it apart from other alcoholic beverages.

 In Viking culture, mead was typically consumed alongside strong during festive occasions.
 It was a drink that brought people together, fostering a sense of camaraderie and celebration.
 The Vikings appreciated the sweet and rich flavors of mead, which provided a contrast to the more taste of beer.